 1. Project Planning

 Augmented reality can generate a live 3D representation of your project plan.
-This way, your client can see what the project will look like when completed, experience a virtual tour, make a more accurate quantitative analysis of materials required, and so much more.
+In this way, your client can see what the project will look like when completed, experience a virtual tour, make a more accurate quantitative analysis of materials required, and so much more.

 2. Safety Training

 Safety is a major challenge in the construction industry, it is why a lot of contractors spend so much training their workforce on safety.
-With an AR headset, you can take your workers through a virtual drill and safety scenarios.
+Consequently, with an AR headset, you can take your workers through a virtual drill and safety scenarios.

 This form of learning doesn’t just pass the theoretic knowledge, it also creates a mental image that makes the communication 60% more efficient than the conventional way.